wkukka1/ai-autograding-feedback/README.md

 To use custom system prompt files, specify the file path to your custom system prompt.
 The file should be a markdown (.md) file.

 System prompts define the AI model's behavior, tone, and approach to providing feedback.
 They are used to set the context and personality of the AI assistant.

+## Marking Instructions
+The `--marking_instructions` argument accepts a file path to a text file containing rubric or marking instructions.
+If the prompt template contains a `{marking_instructions}` placeholder, the contents of the file will be inserted at that location in the prompt.

 ## Models
 The models used can be seen under the ai_feedback/models folder.